-Under the linear economyThe linear economy is a traditional economic model based on the use of natural and material resources to produce goods, which are then used and, at the end of their...
-More, the production of goods generates waste that is discarded without being reintegrated into the production cycle.
+Under the linear economy, the production of goods generates waste that is discarded without being reintegrated into the production cycle.

 In contrast, the Circular Economy aims to eliminate waste generation by pursuing a production process that is based on sustainability.